observablehq/framework/docs/javascript/inputs.md

 - Interactively subset a table of users by typing in a domain name
 - Choose a date range to explore software downloads over a period of interest

-Inputs can be displayed using [displays](./display.md), which insert a passed DOM element directly into the page where a user can see and interact with it.
-The [`view()`](#viewelement) function is special type of display (often used with inputs) that additionally makes the input value available for use elsewhere.
+Inputs can be displayed with the [`view`](#viewelement) function, which is a special type of [display](display) function that additionally returns the input’s value generator, which can then be assigned to a variable for use elsewhere.

 For example, the radio input below prompts a user to select one from a series of values: